amirfefer/blueprints-dev-blog/README.md

 ![launch wizard](launch_wizard.png)

 1. **Compute configuration:**
- - Select your Google Cloud source.
+ - Select your AWS integration.
- - Select a machine type, you can filter by vcpus, memory, and capacity.
-Type *vcpus=1 and memory>2000* and pick **n1-standard-1** for this demo.
+ - Select a instance type, you can filter by vcpus, memory, and capacity.
+Type *vcpus=1 and memory>2000* and pick **t2.small** for this demo.
 2. **SSH key:**
 Keep in mind some cloud providers no longer support RSA SSH key types.
  - You can create a new public key by running ```ssh-keygen -t ed25519``` on your terminal.